ConGustoAI/chat/README.md

 - Install the dependencies
   `bun i`

+- Populate .env with your Postgres connection string, Google and/or Github OAuth credentials.

 - Run migrations (populate the table structure) and seed the database with default data.
   `bun db:migrate`
   `bun db:seed`